kpal81xd/docs.krunker.io/docs/files/multiplayer_&_networking.md

 It is important to consider networking performance when sending data.\
 The more frequently you send data, the higher the impact on performance will be.\
-You also need to make sure you send as little data as possible to convery information:
+You also need to make sure you send as little data as possible to convey information:

 ```krunkscript
 # TOO MUCH DATA